 Where can I find ube?

 You can sometimes find fresh purple yam or ube powder in the Asian market.
 You can also purchase ube powder online.
 I’m lucky enough to know a Filipina close by who specializes in growing delicious ube.
-If you know any local growers in your area, I highly suggest talking to them
+If you know any local growers in your area, I highly suggest talking to them.
+I use fresh ube in my ube halaya recipe and it really makes a big difference.

 How to make ube cheese pandesal?

-My secret to making these buns extra moist and soft is the roux.
+My secret to making my ube pandesal with cheese extra moist and soft is the roux.
 To make it, you cook ½ cup of whole milk and 20g of bread flour into a paste.
 It adds the moisture of the milk into the dough without making it “wet”.
 It’s a simple 5-minute trick that makes all the difference!

 Well, enough talking.
 Let’s get into this highly addictive Ube Cheese Pandesal with Halaya recipe!